 That’s not empowering.
 As someone that advises clients, that’s not how I want them to approach their security.
 As a consumer, it’s not how I want organizations to think about securing my own personal data.

 There is another way, and it starts by understanding what a breach means.
 A breach happens when data, from an individual or organization, is illegally copied.
 That’s known as exfiltration.
 It’s only possible when an attacker gets a foothold on a system.
 And that open window, between the foothold and exfiltration, is where the true failure happens.

 Organizations tend to focus their spend on prevention.
 While prevention can be effective at mitigating known vulnerabilities, it’s the unknown vulnerabilities that should be of most concern.
 Since 2013, the Carbanak FIN7 syndicate has been connected to almost every major breach in the banking, hospitality, and retail industries.
-If you want to learn more about how they did it, here’s the full white paper.
 They’re professionals, persistent, and creative – they use attack vectors that no one has ever thought.